rohitishere1/rohitishere1.github.io/_posts/2014-02-16-strip-server-info.md

 {% endhighlight %}

 The valid context for server_tokens is http, server and location, so it can be added anywhere depending on the requirement.
 Just reload/restart Nginx for this configuration to come into effect.
-This disables emitting nginx version in error messages and in the "Server" response header field.
+This disables emitting Nginx version in error messages and in the "Server" response header field.
 Should you wish to enable it, replace ` off ` with ` on `.

 ***Tomcat :***